RealTesseract/Tesseract/.github/ISSUE_TEMPLATE.md

 #### OS and versions
 <!---
 Use the 'version' command in Tesseract.
 If the version is invalid, the issue will be CLOSED and marked as spam!
-Game versions include Pocket Edition and Windows 10 Edition Beta
 NOTE: If you are using WINDOWS 10 Edition, please remember to let us know!
 -->
 * Tesseract: